bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/typeof.md

     typeof document.all === 'undefined';

 Although the specification allows custom type tags for non-standard exotic objects, it requires those type tags to be different from the predefined ones.
-The case of `document.all` having type `'undefined'` is classified in the web standards as a "willful violation" of the original ECMA JavaScript standard.
+The case of `document.all` having type `'undefined'` is classified in the web standards as a “willful violation” of the original ECMA JavaScript standard.

 ### Real-world usage

-`typeof` is very useful, but it's not as versatile as might be required.
+`typeof` is very useful, but it’s not as versatile as might be required.
 For example, `typeof([])` , is `'object'`, as well as `typeof(new Date())`, `typeof(/abc/)`, etc.

 For greater specificity in checking types, a `typeof` wrapper for usage in production-level code would be as follows (provided `obj` exists):